lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management/en-US.md

 appearsIn:
   - slug: "everything-is-a-process"
     title: "Everything is a Process: A Takeaway from High Output Management"
+  - slug: "takeaways-the-effective-manager-part-one"
+    title: "Key takeaways from the Effective Manager | Part One"
 ---

 > “If you're wrong, you will die.
 But most companies don't die because they are